Persian Kitten Nursery & Cattery

 The fourth week of life:

 For mother cat, the fourth week is a very busy time!
 She is teaching her youngsters how to eat from the bowl, and how to use the litter pan.
 This is where the caged environment is essential.
 If the babies are running all over the house, or even in one room…it makes it tough for the mother cat to teach the kittens good litter pan habits.

 We have tried raising kittens free-roaming in my home and watched the struggles of mother cat as she tried to teach her babies proper toilet habits.
 This way is so much easier on her!

-Fifth week of life:
+The fifth week of life:

-Seventh week of life:
+The seventh week of life:

 The mother cat will now be removed from the nursery and returned to the cattery.
 The babies run loose.
 They have mastered all the social and litter pans skills they need.
 They are being handled by my family and have acclimated to life well!
 I had my cats before I had my four children.
 The baby kittens have always been a very big part of our family.
 Since adding the nursery onto our home, the kids spend even more time in “Kitty Heaven”!